ROCm/rocAL/docs/conceptual/overview.rst

 | TFRecord Reader                           | Reads from a TFRecord dataset
 | MXNet Reader                              | Reads from a RecordIO dataset
 | Web Dataset Reader                        | Reads from a web dataset
+| CIFAR-10 Dataset Reader                   | Reads from a binary CIFAR-10 dataset
 ==========================================  =====================================================